 “I could answer your question a bunch of ways and simply add to your confusion.
 That’s because there’s no specific, agreed-upon definition for either brand or value proposition.
 I think a lot of the confusion in the definitions and applications of the words comes from there – the people we talk to about the subject often have different points of view based on different definitions of the same word.

 “As I see it (and in a perfect world) your brand value and your value proposition should be the very same thing.
-That is, you're known not only for who you are and what you do but for what you mean to your customer/client/consumer/community.
+That is, you’re known not only for who you are and what you do but for what you mean to your /client/consumer/community.
 In other words, your audience knows you for the value you provide in their life.

-Value Proposition vs. BrandWhat are brands known for?
+Value Proposition vs. BrandWhat are known for?

 Volvo = Safety